-Audited Financial Statement for 2021 Published Online
+Audited Financial Statement for 2022 Published Online

-The Office of the Auditor-General for Abia State produced and published audited financial statement for 202169 financial year electronically on a dedicated website.
-The full audit report on the account of the Abia State Government was not published online.
-Making the full audit report freely available to citizens enhances civic advocacy and investigative journalism on public finance management practices using audit information.
+The Office of the Auditor-General for Abia State produced and published audited financial statement for 2022 financial year electronically on a dedicated website.
+The full audit report on the account of the Abia State Government and domestic report containing audit issues, observations and recommendations was not published online.
+Making audit information including audit issues, observations and recommendations freely available to citizens enhances civic advocacy and investigative journalism on public finance management practices using audit data.

-Implementation Status of Audit Recommendations for 2020 not Available
+Implementation Status of Audit Recommendations for 2021 Not Available

-The status of implementation of audit recommendations and House resolutions for 2020 financial year was not provided as state officials did not respond to the SAE Index questionnaire.
-Also, it is not evident if the Office of the Auditor-

-General and House of Assembly in Abia State has effective mechanisms for monitoring implementations of audit recommendations and resolutions.
+The status of implementation of audit recommendations and House resolutions for the 2021 financial year was not provided as state officials did not respond to the SAE Index questionnaire.
+Also, it is not evident if the Office of the Auditor-General and House of Assembly in Abia State has effective mechanisms for monitoring implementations of audit recommendations and resolutions.

-No Evidence of Performance Audit for 2021
+No Evidence of Performance Audit for 2022

-There is no evidence to show that a performance audit was conducted in 2021 on Government's projects, programs or policies by the Office of the Auditor-General for Abia State.
+There is no evidence to show that a performance audit was conducted in 2022 on Government's projects, programs or policies by the Office of the Auditor-General for Abia State.